Ram-the-coder/Free-Organization-Leaderboard-Website/README.md

 - toggle.php - This contains php code to make a standard user to admin.
 - utask.php - This is a page that standard users can view.
 Here the tasks uploaded by the admins are displayed.

-*Website create by: Ramvardhan, Vashanth*
+*Website created by: Ramvardhan, Vashanth*